wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/overhauls.md

 ### [Aid Addon](https://www.nexusmods.com/newvegas/mods/74379)

 Featuring 16 new healing items and new Survival healing options, this mod is a nice addition to New Blood, adding items to deal with the actual bleed effect, among many others.
-All configurable via INI.
+The INI below is our personal recommendations, but you may configure it yourself.

 ```ini showLineNumbers title="Aid Addon Config.ini"
 [Aid Addon Settings]